Historical Facts about Andaman Islands That Everyone Should Know

 1. Ancient Andaman

-2. Lost languages
+2. Lost Languages of Andaman

 When the Nicobarese people were first discovered by Europeans, they used to speak Moh-Khmer and Shompen languages which are actually unrelated to Andamanese.
 Instead, these languages are closer to Austroasiatic languages.

-3. How Nicobar got its name:
+3. How Nicobar got its name

 Between 1014 and 1042 AD, the Chola Empire used the islands as a strategic naval base.
 They called the island Ma-Nakkavaram [open/naked land].
 Eventually, the famous European traveler, Marco Polo referred to the island as ‘Necuverann’ which was the corrupted version of its Tamil name.
 The islands eventually came to be known as Nicobar during the British Colonial period.